 After trailing in the first set, the No. 9 Minnesota recovered and went on to earn a 3-1 win over Northwestern on Sunday afternoon at the Sports Pavilion.
 With the win, the Golden Gophers (8-3 overall, 1-1 Big Ten) earned their first conference victory of the 2011 campaign.
 Northwestern dropped to 9-4 overall and 0-2 in conference action.
 Ashley Wittman, who had 20 kills and 14 digs, led Minnesota in the win.
 Watch now a video recap from the match below and read the full game story in this post.

 Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-One week in the books, the conference is 10-2, with the two defeats coming by a combined nine points.
+Week 4 saw the Big Ten go 8-2, including wins from Illinois, Michigan, Nebraska and Wisconsin, all of which will bring perfect records into the first week of conference play.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.